PAIR-code/lit/documentation/faq.md

 manually entered in the web UI) are stored in server memory, and if `--data_dir` is specified, may be cached to disk.

-LIT contains the ability to create or edit datapoints in the UI and then save them to disk.
+LIT has the ability to create or edit datapoints in the UI and then save them to disk.
 If you do not want the tool to to be able to write edited datapoints to disk, then pass the `--demo_mode` runtime flag to the LIT server.

 ### Managing Access

 The default LIT development server does not implement any explicit access controls.
 However, this is just a thin convenience wrapper, and the underlying WSGI App can be easily exported and used with additional middleware layers or external serving frameworks.
+See
-See [Running LIT in a Docker container](./docker.md) for an example of this usage.
+[Running LIT in a Docker container](./docker.md) for an example of this usage.

 ## Languages